Tips for running free dynos on Heroku in 2020

 - Free (and hobby) dynos can't be scaled up to multiple dynos.
 You can only run a single dyno of each type (web, worker, etc.).
 If you've outgrown a single dyno, though, you're hopefully making some revenue and can start investing in your hosting.

-- Free web dynos will “idle” (temporarily shut down) after 30 minutes of inactivity.
+- Free web dynos will "idle" (temporarily shut down) after 30 minutes of inactivity.
 This is good for not using all of your free dynos hours, but obviously a bad thing if you want your site running 24/7.
 The fix for this is pinging your app with an uptime monitoring tool.
-I recommend New Relic’s free Heroku add-on which includes uptime monitoring via their Synthetics product.
-You can use this even if you don’t use their APM features.
+Freshping is a good free option.

 This means you can run the equivalent of a standard dyno for free for 1,000 hours per month.
 With 744 hours in a 31-day month, that means you can run your production app 24/7 on Heroku for free, right?